jaikejennison/HealthBridgeDemo/README.md

 # HealthBridgeDemo

-This is not a repository for the general public.
+**WIP** This is not a repository for the general public.
 This is for a job interview and will be removed shortly.

-## Audition Premise
+## Details

-**WIP**
 As QA Engineer you have two stories to test:
 Go to  <https://myhealthbridge.com>

 Join the Team : Story 1
 Leadership : Story 2

-## Details

 ### Join the Team